• Skip to main content

 What do you bring on every hike?
 Comment below and let me know!

-Disclaimer: These articles are here to serve others as a guide on their own outdoor & travel adventures and you use any advice given on this site at your own risk.
-Not all trails, attractions, and travels are safe for everyone to do.
+Disclaimer: These articles are here to serve others as a guide on their own outdoor & travel adventures.
+You use any advice given on this site at your own risk.
+Not all trails, attractions, and travels are safe for everyone.
 What works for me, may not work for you.
 Do your own research on gear and destinations before proceeding.
 Information is accurate at the time of posting and is subject to change at any time.

 15 Items you Should Always Bring On Every Hike